gabrielgriffo/gojira/README.md

 ---

-**Gojira** combines the power of modern web technologies with native desktop performance, providing a secure and efficient workspace for development teams and project management.
+**Goji** combines the power of modern web technologies with native desktop performance, providing a secure and efficient workspace for development teams and project management.